MathiasEskildsen/ONT-AmpSeq/README.md

 mamba env create -f ONT-AmpSeq_bash_version.yml
 ```
 ### Usage
-Arguments to the script can be passed through a command-line interface.
-The required conda environment is activated within the script:
+Arguments to the script can be passed through a command-line interface:
 ```
 USAGE="
 -- ONT-AmpSeq: Workflow for generation of OTU table.
 Z-clustered OTU consensus polish with Medaka